Acoustic analogies with general relativity, quantum fields, and thermodynamics: Preface

 \section{Preface}

+Modern physics is based on three major theories -- general relativity, quantum field theory, and thermodynamics, in particular quantum thermodynamics.
+Classical acoustics in fluids is usually regarded and studied as a part of classical mechanics, more precisely fluid dynamics (Fig.~\ref{fig:physics_and_acoustics} left).
+This assumes velocities much below the speed of light and length scales much above the molecular scale.
+However, like acoustics, all three modern theories are field theories, whether classical (gravitation) or quantum (quantum field theory and quantum thermodynamics).
+This fact opens possibilities for establishing direct analogies between acoustics and other theories (Fig.~\ref{fig:physics_and_acoustics} right) and they are in the focus of the work presented in the following.

-The analogy between acoustics and classical electromagnetism has been studied and exploited by many authors, bringing a large benefit to theoretical acoustics.
-The aim of this work is not to repeat or summarize those findings here, which can be found elsewhere in the acoustic literature, but to point to the analogy with more modern covariant (and quantum) theory of electromagnetism.
-Newer and far less exploited analogy with the theory of relativity is also considered.
-The emphasize is again not on the well established theory, but on the novel concepts related to the nature of sound waves and mechanisms of their generation in the so-called acoustic spacetime.
-This should complement the existing theory of wave propagation in a curved acoustic spacetime.
-Lastly, in an attempt to formulate a unified acoustic theory including the analogue micro-scale phenomena, certain concepts of quantum field theory as well as the principle of least action are applied for acoustics in fluids.
-The result is classical acoustics in fluids expressed using the formalism of modern field theories.
+Unlike the mentioned analogies, which have been considered in literature rather sporadically and unsystematically, the analogy between acoustics and classical electromagnetism as another field theory has been studied and exploited by many authors, bringing a large benefit to theoretical acoustics.
+These results will not be repeated here, but can be found elsewhere across the acoustic literature.
+However, we shall address the analogy with the more modern covariant (as well as quantum) vector theory of electromagnetism, as the most natural link between the analogue scalar theory of acoustics and the second-order tensor theory of general relativity.
+The analogy with general relativity will be treated first and in more detail, since it allows an elegant introduction of Lorentz invariance in classical acoustics.
+The emphasis is again not on the already established analogue models of gravity, based on the concept of acoustic spacetime, but on possible extensions and new views on the nature of sound waves and their generation in the analogue spacetime, which could complement the existing theory of wave propagation in the (curved) acoustic spacetime.